mongodb/mongodb-kubernetes-operator/docs/deploy-configure.md

 You can upgrade the major, minor, and/or feature compatibility versions of your MongoDB resource.
 These settings are configured in your resource definition YAML file.

 - To upgrade your resource's major and/or minor versions, set the `spec.version` setting to the desired MongoDB version.
+Make sure to specify a full image tag, such as `5.0.3`.
+Setting the `spec.version` to loosely-defined tags such as `5.0` is not currently supported.

 - To modify your resource's [feature compatibility version](https://docs.mongodb.com/manual/reference/command/setFeatureCompatibilityVersion/), set the `spec.featureCompatibilityVersion` setting to the desired version.